mhagenow01/FBFransac/README.md

 ##### Modified Iterative-Closest Point
 When determining the pose of 3D objects from noisy data, it is common to use an Iterative-closest point algorithm as a means of refining an initial estimate of the object pose.
-We extend the core algorithm in two ke ways to make it amenable to our object recognition formulation.
+We extend the core algorithm in two key ways to make it amenable to our object recognition formulation.

-ICP reminder
+As a breif reminder, the premise of ICP is to complete an optimal rotation and translation in order to align two sets of points.
+The sets of points are constructed by finding the closest corresponding points between the sets.
+The optimal translation and rotation can be solved as a linear system using SVD.

 First, we define a custom weighting function cognizant of our face-matching based approach to recognition.
 The core ICP algorithm is designed to compute the optimal rotation and